-Learning Outcome You demonstrate your professionalism as a Game Design specialist by the manner in which you perform during authentic IT professional tasks Professional Development and the professional standard of resulting products.
+Learning Outcome You demonstrate your professionalism as a Game Design specialist by Professional Development the manner in which you perform during authentic IT professional tasks and the professional standard of resulting products.
 Process and products show your awareness of methodical problem solving, proactive project validation and quality monitoring and are self-explaining and transferrable.
 You show and demonstrate you're fit to work in a future-oriented organization and know what's expected of you within such an organization.
 You are able to prepare for yourinternship .
-Explanation Being a future-oriented professional means that you: are skilled and have the necessary emphatic ability to analyze a game design context including the (target) user's needs and stakeholder's expectations/requirements. have the necessary communication skills to inform and advice stakeholders within the project act according to ethical standards and show responsibility whenever ethical standards are at stake - are able to define the project's need for information and are able to ------------- --- DOT framework, method cards and method chaining. are proactive in describing and monitoring the quality of your work by incorporating validation and document your work effectively.
+Explanation Being a future-oriented professional means that you: are skilled and have the necessary emphatic ability to analyze a game design context including the (target) user's needs and stakeholder's expectations/requirements. have the necessary communication skills to inform and advice stakeholders within the project act according to ethical standards and show responsibility whenever ethical standards are at stake are able to define the project's need for information and are able to design a straightforward methodology to address this need using the DOT framework, method cards and method chaining. are proactive in describing and monitoring the quality of your work by incorporating validation and document your work effectively.
 As a result your work is reproducible and transparent.
 And your outcomes can be used by others (hand-over) - You can prepare for your internship by finding and choosing a suitable internship location that suits your personal development goals in a structured way.
 This means that you explore possible internship positions, establish communication with the correct parties and are able to analyze and define the scope of your internship assignment.
-0 Competences 102, PL2, DI2, OP2
+Competences TO2, PL2, DI2, OP2

-Preface
+Introduction Preface